kf99916/iReceipt/README.md

 # iReceipt

-Generate Taiwan's electronic receipt including the layout and XML for National Taxation Bureau.
-The spec. from National Taxation Bureau is very awful to waste a lot of time. iReceipt can save developers' and accountants' time!!!
+Generate Taiwan's electronic receipt including the layout, barcode, and XML for National Taxation Bureau.
+The spec. from National Taxation Bureau is very trivial but very complicated and hard to read. iReceipt can save your life and time!!!

 <a href="https://www.npmjs.com/package/ireceipt"><img src="https://img.shields.io/npm/v/ireceipt.svg" alt="Version"></a>
 <a href="https://www.npmjs.com/package/ireceipt"><img src="https://img.shields.io/npm/dm/ireceipt.svg" alt="Downloads"></a>